GENERAL INFORMATION - (PDF version)

 - Is there flexibility in the schedule?

-- What opportunities are available for international health work?
+- Are there opportunities for international health experiences?

 - What are the best parts of your program?